AdobeDocs/campaign-standard.en/help/channels/using/follow-up-messages.md

 ---
 title: Follow-up messages
-seo-title: Follow-up messages
-description: Follow-up messages
-seo-description: Learn how to create and publish a follow-up message.
+description: Learn how to create and publish a follow-up message.
 page-status-flag: never-activated
 uuid: d2a17da2-e935-420a-8531-78ed6a1fe68b
 contentOwner: sauviat